-As you approach planning for another quarter, take a moment to check in on your Winning Moves.
+As you approach planning for another quarter, take a moment to check in on your 3-5 Year Strategy or what he calls Winning Moves.
 These are specific strategies that have the potential to double your revenue over the next 3-5 years.
 Many companies lose focus and momentum on these by only discussing them once a year during Annual Planning.
 Don't be one of them.

 And while you’re there, take a closer look to see if any of your Winning Moves have the potential to also be a “moat building” move.
 Patrick Thean, author of Rhythm, suggests that you think of your market as your castle.
 Most castles have a moat, and the deeper and wider the moat, the more you’re protected.
 Patrick then challenges you to sift through your winning moves to determine if you actually have a moat building move.
 Moats usually work in one of two ways: 1.
 Make it harder for competitors to get in, 2.
 Make it harder for customers to get out.
 And, sometimes they can help you significantly widen the gap in pricing.